ericala9/the-drawer/the-good-samaritan/README.md

 - Filters records by category
 - Keeps only relevant variables
 - Produces tidy outputs ready for R
-- Uses point-and-click exports in SAS Studio
+- Uses point-and-click exports in SAS

 ---